 The reliability of a PLC teleprotection network is the signal-to-noise ratio (SNR) of the received signals on the other side of the link.
 This is influenced by the PLC coupling mode used, the transmitter power, hybrids and filters, line tuners and the length of the transmission line itself.
 Briefly stated, get that carrier signal to the other end in “good health” with the SNR ratio way above the minimum.
 A fault on the phase where a PLC system is connected attenuates the signal of a Mode-2 coupling to about 6db; for this reason, make sure that the transmitter has enough power to overcome this loss and comes in with a signal to the other end, strong enough to effect a successful tripping.

 Note: There is no way for the signal to pass through a solid line to ground fault (bolted) in a Mode – 1 coupling using 1 CCPD and 1 line trap, however, solid ground faults are rare.
 Voice communication, telemetering and control channels might not be able to pass through a fault resistance, but the transfer trip signal using the whole transmitter power may still be able to pass some to effect a trip.
 In case this also fails, the distance relay zone-2 will still trip its corresponding breakers after a time delay of about 0.2 to 0.5secs.
-Also, since Mode-1 coupling are employed only on short or very short transmission lines, the overcurrent relays (Device 50/51) can still provide a good backup.
+Also, since Mode-1 coupling is employed only on short or very short transmission lines, the overcurrent relays (Device 50/51) can still provide a good backup.
 The limitation of overcurrent relay is that the fault current may only be as high or slightly higher as the full load current during a medium to high resistance faults like “arching faults”.
 For Mode-2 coupling, a fault resistance in two phases where the PLC network is connected can attenuate a signal to a point where it might be too weak to effect action at he receiving end.
 This is where a security measure – the “150mS unblock window” – that is added to the receiver logic, comes into action to compensate for a loss channel or weak signal, and trips the system.
-The 150mS unblock window provides the added reliability of a blocking system while insuring a permissive system.
+The 150mS unblock window provides the added reliability of a blocking system while ensuring a permissive system.
 A normal signal loss is about 6db when only one phase is faulted, and the signal in the unaffected PLC line is still healthy enough to carry out a transfer trip (we welcome comments here).

 As mentioned, a PLC system’s main function is teleprotection and the relay used is the distance relay (Device 21).
 Electromechanical distance relays have two balancing coils with one coil energized by the voltage and the other by the current.
 The voltage/current ratio produces a balanced torque, i.e., the torque produced by the voltage and the torque produced by current balances each other with the current element delivering a positive “pickup” torque while the voltage element delivering a negative torque for reset.

-Impedance may be a poor term to describe an impedance type distance relay and it might be confusing since impedance as we all know is the vector sum of resistance and inductive reactance in transmission line circuit.
-Impedance when used in distance relay application, however may involve only the resistance or the reactance of the circuit.
-Impedance relay fault detection is similar to overcurrent relay, but this time it is a voltage restrained overcurrent relay.
+Impedance may be a poor term to describe an impedance type distance relay and it might be confusing since impedance, as we all know, is the vector sum of resistance and inductive reactance in transmission line circuit.
+Impedance when used in distance relay application, however, may involve only the resistance or the reactance of the circuit.
+Impedance relay fault detection is similar to the overcurrent relay, but this time it is a voltage restrained overcurrent relay.
 During a fault, voltage “V” falls down while current “I” rises in proportion to a fault resistance.
 The value V/I during a fault represent a resistance (R = V/I) in proportion to its distance from the relaying point.
 Knowing the resistance of ACSR cables used in Ω/kilometer, the location of the fault can be easily determined.